Make Way for Kids

-Our 2019 Make Way for Kids projects are as varied as the local needs of the communities that LGK is partnering with to do this work:
+Our 2020 Make Way for Kids projects are as varied as the local needs of the communities they serve:

-For a full list of all 19 Make Way for Kids projects, click here.
+For a full list of all 2020 Make Way for Kids projects, click here.
+For a full list of 2019 Make Way for Kids projects, click here.

-2019 Make Way for Kids projects are supported with funding from Vermont Community Foundation, A.D.
-Henderson Foundation, Turrell Fund, Canaday Charitable Trust, National Life Group Foundation, Jane’s Trust, National Bank of Middlebury, O.P. & W.E.
-Edwards Foundation, William J. and Dorothy K. O’Neill Foundation, and numerous generous individual & foundation donors.
+Make Way for Kids projects are supported with funding from A.D.
+Henderson Foundation, Donley Foundation, National Life Group Foundation, Northern Border Regional Commission, O.P. & W.E.
+Edwards Foundation, the state of Vermont, Turrell Fund, Vermont Community Foundation, William J. and Dorothy K. O’Neill Foundation, and many generous individuals.